purpleraccoon/reDraw-HelpTextGenerator/Testing/CanvasHelp.md

 There are different techniques you can use to record a reDraw presentation.
 Starting with version 2.0, reDraw now supports recording directly on the iPad from within the app using Apple's ReplayKit framework.
 Note, due to iPad hardware limitations you cannot connect to an external display/projector using the Lightning to VGA or Lightning to HDMI adapters or use AirPlay at the same time as you are recording.
 Open your document, and choose the Share icon in the top navigation bar.
 An overlay view appears on top of your canvas (but the overlay window will not be in the recording).
 The overlay window can be moved by touching the gray portion at the top of the window and dragging it to the desired location.

 Press the **Rec** button.
 A dialog requesting permission to record your screen and microphone (or the screen only) will appear (unless you had recently granted permission).
-If you only want to record the screen, choose the "Record Screen Only" option.
-If you want to record your voice along with the screen choose the "Record Screen & Microphone" option.
+If you only want to record the screen, choose the $Record Screen Only$ option.
+If you want to record your voice along with the screen choose the $Record Screen & Microphone$ option.
 You may use the built in microphone of the iPad or if you use Apple's lightning to USB adapter, you may be able to use a USB microphone.
 The developers have tested this and it works using their microphone if you also plug in a lightning cable to the adapter to supply power.

 Unfortunately, ReplayKit does not always start recording immediately (usually it doesn't the first time you try to record during a session in our experience).
 We believe this is a bug and have reported it to Apple.
 But for now, if the recording has not immediately  we show another dialog letting you know this.
 Usually once you touch a button on the screen it does start recording so pressing the Ok button to dismiss the dialog starts the recording.
 You can tell that recording has started since the top of the overlay window will change from gray to red while it is recording.